Revisiting critical orbits of test particles traveling in a black hole background

 where $c=3r_c^2-\frac{a^2\eta_c}{r_c^2}$.
-The interdependence of the coordinates $r$ and $\theta$ is specified in Eq. (\ref{constraint}), while a detailed analysis of the $\theta$ motion is provided in the previous subsection.
-The solution for $\varphi$ is obtained via numerical integration.
-Critical null geodesics with double coincident roots are shown in Fig. \ref{Fig:KerrNull2}.
+The dependence between the coordinates $r$ and $\theta$ is given by Eq. (\ref{constraint}), and a detailed analysis of the $\theta$ motion is provided in the previous subsection.
+The solution for $\varphi$ is obtained by numerical integration.
+Critical null geodesics with double root are shown in Fig. \ref{Fig:KerrNull2}.